Ashad001/RoomAligner/readme.md

 {
   "natural_language_description": "The room contains a sofa, coffee table, and TV.
-The layout is suitable for a small living room.", "room_structure": "Current room layout includes the following furniture: Sofa (center), TV (front), Coffee Table (middle).", "suggested_structure": "We suggest moving the coffee table closer to the seating area and positioning the TV on the right wall to improve flow."
+The layout is suitable for a small living room.", "room_structure": "Current room layout includes the following furniture: Sofa (center), TV (front), Coffee Table (middle).", "formatted_room_structure": "We suggest moving the coffee table closer to the seating area and positioning the TV on the right wall to improve flow."
 }
 ```